 #9.
 1996 Select Certified Mario Lemieux Mirror Gold /30 #10

-A rare 1990’s insert, featuring a low serial numbered print run is what makes this card Lemieux card valuable.
-1990’s inserts are continually becoming tougher to find and this one is a nice gold version.
+A rare 1990s insert featuring a low serial numbered print run makes this Lemieux card valuable.
+1990’s inserts are continually becoming tougher to find; this one is a lovely gold version.

 This set was way ahead of its time when it was released.
-Serial numbered inserts cards featuring gold are still considered some of the most sought-after today.
+Serial-numbered insert cards featuring gold are still considered some of the most sought-after today.

-This will be a tough card to find especially since there are only 30 that exist.
+This will be a harsh card to find, especially since there are only 30 that exist.

 #10.
 1983 Canadian National Juniors Mario Lemieux Postcard

-This card is considered Lemieux’s XRC, which means it was the first card he ever produced.
+This card is considered Lemieux’s XRC, meaning it was the first he ever produced.

-A card like this is a great investment because many collectors or buyers are still unaware of this card.
+A card like this is an excellent investment because many collectors or buyers are still unaware of this card.

-Investing in a PSA 8 or higher could pay off in both the short-term or long-term.
-This is a card that has a lot of room for growth because it’s considered his first card ever produced.
+Investing in a PSA 8 or higher could pay off in both the short-term and long-term.
+This card has a lot of room for growth because it’s considered his first card ever produced.

-The most expensive Mario Lemeiux rookie card is the 1985 Mario Lemieux O-Pee-Chee Rookie Card as it will beat out the Topps version by 20 to 30% on average.
+The most expensive Mario Lemeiux rookie card is the 1985 Mario Lemieux O-Pee-Chee Rookie Card, which will beat out the Topps version by 20 to 30% on average.

-Please email us at firstname.lastname@example.org if you would like buyers’ advice in regards to picking up Mario cards.
+Please email us at email@example.com if you want buyers’ advice regarding picking up Mario cards.

-If you would like an estimated value of your Mario Lemieux hockey cards please visit the Gold Card Auctions Discord Channel.
+If you would like an estimated value of your Mario Lemieux hockey cards.

 - 1985 Topps Mario Lemieux RC #9